OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/13-Test_for_Path_Confusion.md

 For example, if the routes are not configured correctly and the target also uses a CDN, the attacker can use this misconfiguration to execute web cache deception attacks.

-As a result, to prevent other attacks, this incorrect configuration should be evaluated by the tester
+As a result, to prevent other attacks, this configuration should be evaluated by the tester.

 ## Test Objectives